uptane/uptane-standard/uptane-standard.md

 ### Deny installation of updates {#deny_updates}

-An attacker seeking to deny the installation of updates may attempt one or more of the following strategies, among others:
+An attacker seeking to deny the installation of updates may attempt one or more of the following strategies:

 * *Drop-request attack:* Block network traffic outside or inside the vehicle.
 * *Slow retrieval attack:* Slow down network traffic, in the extreme case sending barely enough packets to avoid a timeout.
 Similar to a drop-request attack, except that both the sender and receiver of the traffic still think network traffic is unimpeded.